vikrantinfostretch9/BoundlessKit-iOS-HelloWorld/README.md

 ### Actions that represent Habits

 Reinforce your apps ​_essential_​ actions; what users come to your app to do.
-Three actions is definitely enough; one is often best.
+Three actions is definitely enough, and one is often best.

 Our "To Do List" app ​_exists_​ to help uses be more productive by completing items on their list.
 So we will reinforce that.